Studying with a visual disability

 Both partial sight and blindness affect a student's interaction with their environment, thus how they experience and learn from it.
 This means that studying with a visual disability may require additional time and effort.
 Still, many students study successfully and accomplish many things despite their diagnosis.
 Leiden University has a range of study adjustments available to support you throughout your studies.

 Adaptations can be made to the ways in which you follow classes and take exams.
-Special arrangements and facilities offered by Leiden University for students with a visual disability are:
+Special arrangements and facilities offered by Leiden University for students with a visual disability are for example:

 - Extensions to assignment deadlines